nswdpc/silverstripe-progressive-image/readme.md

 # Progressive Image Loader for SilverStripe

-This module does progressive image loading, based partly on Medium image loading techniques.
+This module does progressive image loading, based partly on Medium image loading techniques, using IntersectionObserver

+[Browser support for IntersectionObserver](https://caniuse.com/#search=intersectionobserver) (currently all the important ones).

 ## Usage